itechnotion/n8n-nodes-inboxplus/README.md

 You need an InboxPlus API key (JWT token) from your InboxPlus account.

-1. Go to InboxPlus Dashboard → Settings → API
+1. Go to InboxPlus Profile → Manage API → Generate API
 2. Copy your API key
 3. In n8n: Credentials → Add → InboxPlus API
 4. Paste your API key